Marlins vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Shohei Ohtani (5-1) will take the mound for the Angels, his seventh start of the season.
+- The Angels will hand the ball to Patrick Sandoval (3-3) for his 10th start of the season.

+- He has earned a quality start three times in nine starts this season.

+- Sandoval has made six starts of five or more innings in nine chances this season, and averages 5.5 frames when he pitches.

 |Opponent